lewiswolf/maxmsp-gui/readme.md

             <MaxMSP.Slider
-                ariaLabel='Set the aria-label tag.' // defaults to the object name fidelity={100} // max output of slider, default 100 length={200} // width of the slider in pixels, default 200 value={0} // initial/updated state, 0 to this.props.fidelity
+                ariaLabel='Set the aria-label tag.' // defaults to the object name fidelity={100} // max output of slider, default 100 setValue={0} // initial/updated state, 0 to this.props.fidelity
-                onChange={(x: number) => console.log(`My value is ${x}`)} // 0 - this.props.fidelity
+                width={200} // width of the slider in pixels, default 200 onChange={(x: number) => console.log(`My value is ${x}`)} // 0 - this.props.fidelity
             />